ball Rules

 Same as Division 3 except for these changes:

-1. Goal kicks: The goal-kicking team can take the kick from any place inside the Goal Area (the smaller box within the Penalty Area).
-All players on the opposing team must be out of the Penalty Area whereas players on the goal-kicking team can be inside the area.
-Once the ball is kicked, no player on either team can touch it until it clears the Penalty Area.
-If a player touches the ball inside the area, or if the ball doesn't clear the area, it's a do-over for the goal-kicking team.
+1. Goal kicks: The goal-kicking team can kick the ball from any place inside the Goal Box (the smaller box within the Penalty Box).
+All players on the opposing team must be out of the Penalty Box whereas players on the goal-kicking team can be inside that area.
+Players on the team in possession must move the ball beyond the Penalty Box either by kicking, passing or dribbling.
+More than one player may touch the ball.
+The ball is not live until it clears the Penalty Box, and opposing players cannot touch the ball until it is clear.

 2. Games will be 60 minutes long, broken into two 30-minute halves, with a five-minute break for halftime.